bluesky-social/atproto-website/content/guides/data-repos.md

   <tr>
    <td><strong>CIDs</strong>
    </td>
    <td><a href="https://github.com/multiformats/cid">Content IDs (CIDs)</a> identify content using a fingerprint hash.
 They are used throughout the repository to reference the objects (nodes) within it.
 When a node in the repository changes, its CID also changes.
 Parents which reference the node must then update their reference, which in turn changes the parent’s CID as well.
 This chains all the way to the Root node, which is then signed to produce a new commit.
+A CID may also be used as an immutable reference to a record at a specific point in time.
    </td>
   </tr>
   <tr>
    <td><strong>TIDs</strong>
    </td>
    <td>Timestamp IDs (TIDs) identify records.
 They are used in Collections as a key to Records.
 TIDs are produced using the local device’s monotonic clock e.g. microseconds since Unix epoch.
 To reduce the potential for collisions, a 10-bit clockID is appended .
 The resulting number is encoded as a 13 character string in a sort-order-invariant base32 encoding (`3hgb-r7t-ngir-t4`).
+TIDs are a mutable reference to an record that may point to a new CID if the record is updated.
    </td>
   </tr>
 </table>